4.41 from 22 votes

-There are lots of veggies in the soup that add to the overall vibrant flavor.
+There are lots of veggies in the soup, which add to the vibrant flavor.
 The lime juice at the end brings it all together.
-This hearty, flavorful, and satisfying soup will quickly become one of your favorites to make.
+This hearty, flavorful, and satisfying soup will quickly become one of your favorites.

 Per Serving Cost: $0.92